benblasco/fedoralaptop/README.md

 systemctl start cockpit
 then connect to localhost:9090

-Configure Terminator to use Putty style paste
+DONE: Configure Terminator to use Putty style paste
 Note: If you do this, use Shift+F10 to access the menus

 # QUESTIONS/UPDATES REQUIRED